 Once you have a student loan, how do you go about paying it back?

-When it comes to financial aid, there are a lot of topics to cover.
+When it comes to financial aid, there are many topics to cover.
 Here are some additional resources that can make the process easier.

 Sometimes the cost of college can exceed the amount of federal aid you receive.
 That’s when you might consider a private student loan with SoFi.
 SoFi offers no-fee student loans with an easy application that can be done entirely online.